jlweb58/angular-jogging/README.md

 - (FIXED) On production the preferred shoe radio button is not showing as selected (but it works)
 - (FIXED) Positioning and look of filter field on run table page is unattractive
 - (FIXED) Positioning of calendar on page (calendar view)
+- For any future bugs open an issue at GitHub

 ## TODOS
 - (DONE) Construct a better date picker for the chart range picker (especially for yearly) (probably must be manually implemented)
 - (DONE) Implement a chart showing average run tempo over time
 - (DONE) Transfer bar charts to Plotly
-- Calendar view could use some optical improvements
+- (DONE) Calendar view could use some optical improvements
+- Get some serious unit tests working
 - Implement a chart showing average pulse rate over time
 - Investigate the possibility of importing gpx tracks from Strava
 - If gpx tracks can be imported, implement a map view